Steaua București in European football

-Steaua București is a Romanian professional football club based in Bucharest, whose team has regularly taken part in Union of European Football Associations (UEFA) competitions.
+Romanian professional football club Steaua, based in Bucharest, has regularly taken part in Union of European Football Associations (UEFA) competitions.
 Qualification for Romanian clubs is determined by a team's performance in its domestic league and cup competitions.
-Steaua have regularly qualified for the primary European competition, the European Cup, by winning the Liga I. Steaua have also achieved European qualification via the Cupa României and have played in both the former UEFA Cup Winners' Cup and the UEFA Cup (now called the UEFA Europa League).
+Steaua has regularly qualified for the primary European competition, the European Cup, by winning the Liga I. Steaua has also achieved European qualification via the Cupa României and played in both the former UEFA Cup Winners' Cup and the UEFA Cup.

 Steaua's first match in European competition was in the 1957–58 European Cup against Borussia Dortmund of West Germany.
 So far, they have competed 28 times in the European Champions' Cup / Champions League, 21 times in the UEFA Cup / Europa League, 11 times in the Cup Winners' Cup, 2 times in the UEFA Europa Conference League, 1 time in the UEFA Super Cup, and 1 in the Intercontinental Cup.
 There were five consecutive participations in the European Cup during the 1980s and six in the 1990s.
 Since 2003, Steaua is a regular appearance in the UEFA competitions.
 As of September 2018, it has 14 consecutive seasons of European Cup participations.

 Steaua won the European Cup in 1986, becoming the only Romanian and the first Eastern European club to do so, by defeating Barcelona on a penalty shootout.
 They again reached the European Cup Final in 1989, but lost 4–0 to Milan.
-Steaua's record wins in Europe are a 6–0 victory over Young Boys in the 1979–80 European Cup Winners' Cup and a 6–0 victory over Aalborg BK (AaB for short) in a home match in the group stage of the 2014–15 UEFA Europa League.
+Steaua's record wins in Europe are a 6–0 victory over Young Boys in the 1979–80 European Cup Winners' Cup and a 6–0 victory over AaB in a home match in the group stage of the 2014–15 UEFA Europa League.

+This article also includes Steaua's European participations as FCSB, named as such since 2017 due to the FC Steaua București records dispute.